Viking Wind farm

 Developers: 50/50 joint Project between Viking Energy Ltd (subsidiary of Shetland Charitable Trust) and SSE Viking Ltd (subsidiary of Scottish and Southern Energy plc ).
 Each partner carries one vote.

 900 of the 1000 shares in Viking Energy are owned by Shetland Charitable Trust.
 This is a community fund in trust to the people of Shetland.
-Remaining 100 shares are held by 4 individuals, one of whom works on Viking Energy project.
+Remaining 100 shares are held by 4 individuals, one of whom works as a consultant or employee (depends who you ask) of Viking Energy Ltd.